theohbrothers/docker-go-tools/README.md

 ## FAQ

+### Q: I see no files in `/usr/bin/go`?

+You need to have at least `bindfs-1.13.10` or higher.
+More information [here](https://github.com/mpartel/bindfs/issues/66#issuecomment-428323548)

 ### Q: `bindfs` of the Go daemon container's `GOROOT` does not work on Docker for Windows or Docker for Mac?

 Yes.
 The `bindfs` approach only works on Linux atm.
 This is because Docker for Windows/Mac both use a separate VM for the container space, and the host is unable to see the container's files.
-Read more details [here](https://github.com/mpartel/bindfs/issues/66#issuecomment-428323548)
+Read more details [here](https://github.com/moby/moby/issues/26872#issuecomment-249416877)

 ## Todo